Many games provide secret levels that aren't necessary to finish the game.

 - Prinny: Can I Really Be the Hero? and it's sequel has this.
 Considering that this is that kind of game, they also count as a Brutal Bonus Level.
 In the sequel, you have to collect a set amount of dolls and it's a lot easier said than done.
 Thankfully enough, these levels set your lives at infinite, unfortunately, your device and sanity weren't considered.

-- Ratchet & Clank (in 2, 3, and A Crack in Time) has the Insomniac Museum, where the game's designers stuck a bunch of stuff that "didn't quite make it into the finished game."
-The handheld entries have the High Impact Games Treehouse, with much the same purpose.
+- Ratchet & Clank (in Going Commando, Up Your Arsenal, and A Crack in Time) has the Insomniac Museum, a Developer's Room where the game's designers stuck a bunch of stuff that "didn't quite make it into the finished game."
+The handheld entries (Ratchet & Clank: Size Matters and Secret Agent Clank) have the High Impact Games Treehouse, which serves the same purpose.

 - Commander Keen Episode I had a secret level which could only be accessed by going down a tricky side passage in another level.